⚔️ Attacks and Exploits - PENTEST Practice Questions

 • Watch for answers that partially solve the requirement but miss operational constraints.

-• Questions in Attacks and Exploits often include distractors that look correct for Attacks & Exploits but violate least-privilege, durability, or availability requirements.
+• Questions in Attacks and Exploits often include distractors that look correct for Attacks & Exploits but violate security policy, performance, or reliability requirements.

 • Avoid picking options purely by feature name; validate data path, failure handling, and governance impact before answering.